GoogleCloudPlatform/community/tutorials/create-cloud-build-image-factory-using-packer/index.md

 If you are using an existing project, set the project variable to indicate which project to use for `gcloud` commands.

 For more information on configurations see [configurations](https://cloud.google.com/sdk/gcloud/reference/config/configurations/).
-Fill in `[CONFIGURATION NAME]` with the name of the configuration you want to use.
+Replace `[CONFIGURATION NAME]` with the name of the configuration you want to use.

 ### Linux